gyx8899/blog/full-stack/checklist/Tricks.md

 const { a, ...noA } = copy; // noA => { b: 2, c: 3 }
 ```

-#### To convert an iterable object to an array, use spreads ... instead of Array.from.
+#### To convert an iterable object to an array, use spreads ... instead of Array.from

 ```javascript
 const foo = document.querySelectorAll('.foo');